-INT004 Safeguarding Children & Young People Policy Effective Date 1 March 2024 UNCONTROLLED WHEN PRINTED Page
+INTO04 Safeguarding Children & Young People Policy Effective Date 1 February 2025

-- (a) use, possess or be under the influence of an illicit drug in the presence of a Child/Young Person or Children/Young People; - (b) use or be under the influence of alcohol while supervising a Child/Young Person or Children/Young People during an Activity; - (c) be impaired by any other legal drug such as prescription or over-the-counter drugs while in the presence of a Child/Young Person or Children/Young People; - (d) supply alcohol or drugs (including tobacco) to any Child/Young Person or Children/Young People; or - (e) supply or administer medicines, except when permitted by law or with the consent of the parent, guardian, or carer of the Child/Young Person and under a valid prescription for that Child/Young People and at the prescribed dosage.
+- (b) use or be under the influence of alcohol while supervising a Child/Young Person or Children/Young People during an Activity; - (c) be impaired by any other legal drug such as prescription or over-the-counter drugs while in the presence of a Child/Young Person or Children/Young People; - (d) supply alcohol or drugs (including tobacco) to any Child/Young Person or Children/Young People; or - supply or administer medicines, except when permitted by law or with the (e) consent of the parent, guardian, or carer of the Child/Young Person and under a valid prescription for that Child/Young Person and at the prescribed dosage.

-11. Parent/Guardian Involvement
+Parent/Guardian Involvement 11.